Technical Analysis & Forecast 11.04.2024 (EURUSD, GBPUSD, USDJPY, USDCHF, AUDUSD, BRENT, GOLD, S&P 500) - RoboForex

 XAUUSD, “Gold vs US Dollar”

-Gold has formed a correction wave towards 2320.00.
-By now, the market has made a growth impulse to 2352.33.
-A consolidation range is expected to form under this level today.
-With an upward escape, the wave could extend to 2370.70, from where the trend might continue to 2377.77.
+Gold has broken the 2352.55 level and continues developing a growth wave.
+By now, a range extension link towards 2379.33 has formed.
+The trend could continue to 2384.84 today.
+Once this level is reached, a consolidation range is expected to form.
+With a downward escape from the range, a correction to 2323.23 could begin.
+With an upward escape, the wave might continue towards 2430.00.
 This is a local target.

 S&P 500

-The stock index has completed a decline wave towards 5135.0.
-A correction link to 5182.0 has formed today.
-A consolidation range is expected to develop under this level.
-With a downward escape from the range, the potential for a decline wave to 5125.0 might open.
+The stock index has formed a decline wave to 5131.0.
+A correction link to 5205.0 has formed today.
+A consolidation range is expected to form under this level.
+With a downward escape from the range, the potential for a decline wave to 5100.00 might open.
 This is the first target.
-Once this level is reached, a correction towards 5205.0 might start.
+Once this level is reached, a correction to 5225.0 could start.

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex bears no responsibility for trading results based on trading recommendations described in these analytical reviews.